PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 -The top middle part of the gameplay UI now displays the current stage, as well as a countdown to the end of the song.\
 -Added a small BPM counter at the bottom.\
 -Added a fanfare to the results screen. (being the ending of "The Eternal Theme Engine")\
 -Results screen now display stats in a similar manner to ITG, except Hands and Jumps counters are removed.
-BPM and Music Rate are also displayed on this screen.\
+The text at the bottom of the banner on this screen now only displays Music Rate and BPM.\
 -Added a name entry screen at the end of a game session (when Event Mode is off).\
 -Added Edit menu and finished its UI.\
 -Local profile name is displayed on song selection screen.\